 That’s by trying a combination of every idea that has struck you till now.
 The general advice that I give for improving your writing skills is applicable here as well.

 DON’T BE A WRITER AND AN EDITOR AT THE SAME TIME.

-Which implies that you should not be trying to think of these combinations while you are brimming with idea.
-When you find a title which you think is very catchy, just jot it down.
+Which implies that you should not be trying to think of these combinations while you are brimming with the idea.
+When you find a title which you think is very catchy, jot it down.
 Create a list and write down every idea that comes to your mind.

-Have patience and get the title reviewed
+Have patience and get the title reviewed.

 Step 8 of answering ‘ how to write a book title ‘

 When we are too much involved in doing a task, we are often not able to review it critically.
-It is a good idea to step aside your book and your title for a week and then come back and then see if it works for you.
+It is a good idea to step aside from your book and your title for a week and then come back and then see if it works for you.
 Getting it reviewed from friends and family members is also a wonderful idea.
 Tell them about your book briefly and then the title.
 Ask them if it sounds great and get s them intrigued.
 Be open to ideas and suggestions.
 Listen to everyone and see if you want to incorporate some of them to make your title better.
 But do not give in to an idea just because others think that it is good.
 You have to be satisfied with it also.
 If you are confused with an opinion, go with what seems more practical.
-All those suggesting for an improvement or providing you an alternative will have a reason for suggesting that to you.
+All those suggesting for improvement or providing you with an alternative will have a reason for suggesting that to you.
 So, lend your ears, assess and see what works best!